 Today, roughly six weeks since NAD rolled out its new “SWIFT” fast track process, NAD Director Laura Brett provided new information about the process during a webinar presentation, including the current caseload, staffing, appeals, and more.
 We’ve summarized some key takeaways below.

-Will SWIFT decisions include an analysis of why the SWIFT process was or was not appropriate for the particular challenge?
-As of now, SWIFT decisions in cases that move forward through the process will include analysis as to why the case was appropriate for the SWIFT process.
+Will SWIFT decisions include an analysis of why the SWIFT process was or was not appropriate for the particular challenge?was appropriate for the SWIFT process.
 If the case is rejected from the SWIFT process, NAD may include a similar analysis of the jurisdictional history (including why it was not appropriate for SWIFT) if the case is transferred to the regular track or closed and refiled.

 Many thanks to Loeb & Loeb’s David Mallen for hosting this informative session with Laura Brett!